Charmed Spark K8s

 Platform:

-Streaming workloads with Charmed Spark
+Streaming workloads with Charmed Apache Spark

-First of all, let’s start by creating a fresh juju model to be used as an experimental workspace for this project.
+First of all, let’s start by creating a fresh juju model to be used as an experimental workspace for this project:

 juju add-model spark-streaming